 Options for architecture student loan repayment

-So with the landmark bill, the National Design Services Act, without any traction what options do architect students have when it comes to their loans?
+So with the landmark bill, the National Design Services Act, without any traction what options do architecture graduates have when it comes to their loans?

-Here are some ways to make repaying your student loans more manageable.
+Here are some ways to make your student loan payments more manageable.

 Public Service Loan Forgiveness

 Working at a registered 501(c)3 or for the government can help you get Public Service Loan Forgiveness (PSLF).
-Under this program, it’s possible for you to get your student loans forgiven if you commit to 10 years of service in the public sector.
+Under the Public Service Loan Forgiveness program, it’s possible for you to get your student loans forgiven if you commit to 10 years of service in the public sector.

 In some cases, forgiven student loans can be seen as taxable income which can lead to a scary tax bill.
 But the good news is with PSLF is any student loan debt that’s forgiven won’t have any tax consequences.
 This program doesn’t have that prospect but it’ll take 10 years of your life.